s81320/ai-health/task-description.md

-# The economic impact of a data product
+# Economic Impact of a Data Product (in particluar in AI + Health)

-## "How can I make money?" (-> platform economy setting?)
+"How can I make money?"

 We should: Give an introduction to successful companies that provide interesting data products and make money from it.
+(How) do they participate in the platform economy?

-Our topic is in the area / field where business and data science meet.
+The topic is in the area / field where business and data science meet.

-Companies from Berlin, the US, China??
-Names Alex Löser dropped: KRY, Ada, Babylon
+Companies from Berlin, the US, China?
+Names Alex Löser dropped: KRY (did not find that), Ada, Babylon

 We could give 4 examples of companies that make money in ai and health.